Koninklijke Philips N.V. research snapshot

 Business essence

-Customers pay Philips for regulated medical technology, imaging and monitoring workflow, service, clinical confidence, and consumer health products.
+Customers pay Philips for regulated medical technology, imaging and image-guided therapy workflow, monitoring as a service, enterprise informatics, sleep and respiratory care, and consumer health products.
 Revenue combines equipment, leasing, services, software, disposables, and consumer sales.

 Moat

 The moat rests on installed equipment, clinician workflow integration, regulatory know-how, patents, service relationships, and global scale.
-Its durability depends on product quality, innovation speed, and hospital purchasing cycles.
+Its durability depends on product quality, innovation speed, hospital purchasing cycles, and how well it defends against centralized procurement and larger competitors.

 Munger risk inversion